nik0kin/matrix-deleter-bot/README.md

 # matrix-deleter-bot

-Deletes messages after a time limit
+Deletes messages in all joined matrix rooms after a given time limit (24h) to simulate Snapchat/Instagram-stories limited duration messages.

+Currently the time limit is per bot, but could be expanded to per room with additional work to the project.

+The bot account must have privileges to delete messages in a given room.

 ## Develop